 makes recommendations to the Commission.
 The Commission makes the final decision.
 The Commission will remove attorneys who do not meet continuing eligibility requirements from the Capital Defense Roster. ( )

 3. Attorneys Engaged Prior to Defending Attorney Roster Membership.
-Attorneys who are not on the Roster at the time of employment or contract to provide public defense services must apply for Roster membership within thirty (30) days from the date of their employment or contract.
-Attorneys who are not approved for inclusion on the applicable Roster are not eligible to represent Indigent Persons.
+Attorneys who are not on the Defending Attorney Roster at the time of employment or contract to provide representation at public expense must apply for Roster membership within thirty (30) days from the date of their employment or contract.
+Except as provided in Subsection 050. of these rules, attorneys who are not approved for inclusion on the Defending Attorney Roster are not eligible to represent Indigent Persons at public expense.

 ( )